Stagnation point flow: Homann flow

 When $U=V=0$, the classical Homann problem is recovered.

 Plane counterflows

-Jets emerging from a slot-jets creates stagnation point in between according to potential theory.
-The flow near the stagnation point can by studied using self-similar solution.
+According to potential theory, two opposed jets form a stagnation point between them at their point of interaction.
+The flow near the stagnation point can by studied using a self-similar solution.
 This setup is widely used in combustion experiments.
 The initial study of impinging stagnation flows are due to C.Y.
 Wang.